Kuala Lumpur, Singapore, Jakarta & China: Saudia Flights Starting at €325 from Madrid (With Luggage)

-SkyTeam member Saudia is offering a deal from Europe to South East Asia, starting as little as €379 from Geneva to Bangkok.
+SkyTeam member Saudia is offering a deal from Madrid to South East Asia and China, starting as little as €325.
 One big advantage of flying with Saudia is that luggage is always included.
 Also, its economy class is said to be quite good.
-Departures are available from September to December 2025.
+Departures are available until December, with blackout dates during summer school holidays.

 The following routes show good availability without long layovers in Jeddah: